trizen/bacovia/README.md

 # DESCRIPTION

-The types support by this library are described bellow:
+The types supported by this library are described bellow:

 #### # `Symbol(name)`